GCOM7140/class-sessions/04_data-transformation/README.md

 # Objectives

-* To increase your level of fluency with the five core [dplyr] verbs (i.e., filter, arrange, select, mutate, and summarize)
+* To increase your level of fluency with the five core [dplyr] verbs (i.e., filter, arrange, select, mutate, and summarize).
 * To begin using this grammar of data manipulation to transform the data in the [completejourney] and [juicelaundry] packages into configurations you need them in to generate market intelligence.